 - Infectious Diseases, Pediatric

-Co-director, Pediatric Infectious Diseases Program for Immunocompromised Hosts (2013 - Present)
+Co-director, Pediatric Infectious Diseases Program for Immunocompromised Hosts, Children's Hospital at Stanford (2013 - Present)

-Medical Education:State University of New York at Syracuse (1991) NY
+Medical Education:State University of New York Syracuse Medical School Registrar (1991) NY

 Internship:Stanford University Medical Center (1992) CA